 I'm not what you would call a 'scrapbooker', but I do love doing smash book pages.
-However I have recently got into creating scrapbook pages as a result of recent workshops at Michelle Mills' Craft Club and as part of National Scrapbook Day, which I really enjoyed.
+However I have recently got into paper crafts and creating scrapbook pages and layouts as a result of recent workshops at Michelle Mills' Craft Club and as part of National Scrapbook Day, which I really enjoyed.
 So have a read for a few tips for starting out scrapbooking and using your smash book ideas in your layouts.

 Getting Started with a Scrapbook

 I have two ways of creating scrapbook pages.
 The first way is to use 12x12 paper and to scrap directly onto the paper.
 These can then be stored in a 12x12 box or a scrapbook album (which is something I still need to buy).
 The second method is in a scrapbook.
 You can get many different sizes, the main being again 12x12.
 My scrapbook above is a Hobby craft book in 8x8.
 The smaller books are perfect for using the 6x6 scrapbook paper kits which you pick up very cheaply and these also make perfect backgrounds for photos on the larger pages.